NYPD officer struck and killed on Long Island Expressway in Queens

-The officer was struck on the eastbound lanes near Francis Lewis Boulevard just before 2 a.m. this morning.
+The officer was struck on the eastbound lanes of the Long Island Expressway near Francis Lewis Boulevard just before 2 a.m. this morning.

-The officer was investigating a prior crash on the eastbound Long Island Expressway ramp to the Clearview Expressway, just after 12:30 a.m.
+The officer was directing traffic following a prior crash that happened on the eastbound Long Island Expressway ramp to the Clearview Expressway, just after 12:30 a.m.
 Tuesday.

+#breaking NYPD officer killed overnight in hit and run on the LIE.
+Woman in custody.
+Live reports on TV. #abc7NY https://t.co/E7PZ1HfdPI pic.twitter.com/dGhIOqSUAN— Derick Waller (@wallerABC7) April 27, 2021

-As the officer, assigned to the NYPD's Highway Patrol, was investigating, he was struck by a passing vehicle.
+As the officer, assigned to the NYPD's Highway Patrol, was directing traffic near the scene, he was struck by a passing vehicle.

 That driver did not stop.